How can Gen AI help you study?

 Limitations:

-Importantly, these models inherit the bias of their training datasets.
-For example, the prompt 'a doctor' using Canva's text to image tools resulted in four pictures of older white males in white lab coats.
+Importantly, Gen AI tools inherit the bias of their training datasets and this can be apparent in both text-based outputs and image creation.
+For example, a prompt to generate an image of a doctor in a tool called Canva resulted in four pictures of older white males in white lab coats.

 Note: Image generated using Canva, 2023 (https://www.canva.com/en_au/)